rockymadden/circleci-cli/README.md

 Convenience Commands:
-  await     Await success or failure of a given build for a given project notify    Await success or failure of a given build for a given project and create an
+  await     Await success or failure of a given build for a given project browse    Open CircleCI page of a given project and, optionally, for a given build/branch notify    Await success or failure of a given build for a given project and create an OS X
-            OS X notification with the details
+            notification with the details
 ```

 > __PROTIP:__ Project names are represented as combination of username and project name
 (e.g. rockymadden/circleci-cli).

+> __PROTIP:__ If you are in a git repo, you can use the `--` shorthand in place of the actual
+project name.

 > __PROTIP:__ Filters are simply [jq](https://github.com/stedolan/jq) filters, you can provide any
 filter that it can handle.